 The American Opportunity Credit is a tax credit for people paying college expenses.
 The maximum credit is $2,500 per student.
 For a married couple in a specific range of income, they lose $125 per student for every additional $1,000 of income.
 People with income below the phaseout range get the maximum credit.
 People with income above the phaseout range get nothing.

-Let’s say a married couple has two kids going to college in the same year.
-They would normally qualify for a $5,000 tax credit but they lose $3,000 of it because their income is in the phaseout range.
-Their marginal tax rate is the normal rate from their tax bracket plus 25%, but they still receive a $2,000 tax credit after losing $3,000.
-They pay $2,000 less in taxes than another couple with the same income whose kids don’t go to college.
+Their marginal tax rate is the normal rate from their tax bracket plus 25% but they still receive a $2,000 tax credit after losing $3,000.
+They pay $2,000 less in federal taxes than another couple with the same income whose kids don’t go to college.
 Higher marginal tax rate, yes, but lower total taxes in dollars.
 Getting a tax credit when your kids go to college (and presumably will have a better future) is great.

 Dividends and Capital Gains Bump Zone